mortezadalil/Pro-Translator/README.md

 # Pro Translator

-A powerful menu bar application for macOS and Windows and Linux that allows you to instantly translate selected text using AI language models.
+A powerful cross-platform application for macOS, Windows, and Linux that allows you to instantly translate selected text and optimize sentences using AI language models.
 Built with Electron.

+**Current Version: 2.0.0**

 ![Pro Translator](./assets/screenshot.png)

 ## Features

 - **Quick Translation**: Translate selected text from any application with a customizable keyboard shortcut
+- **Sentence Optimization**: Improve sentence structure and readability with AI-powered optimization
 - **Support for Multiple Languages**: Translate to Persian, English, and more languages
 - **AI-Powered Translation**: Uses advanced AI models through OpenRouter API
+- **Cross-Platform Support**: Available for macOS, Windows, and Linux
-- **Menu Bar Integration**: Stays in your menu/system tray for easy access
+- **Menu Bar/System Tray Integration**: Stays in your menu bar or system tray for easy access
 - **Text Selection Tools**: Select, copy, and save specific portions of translations
 - **Dark Mode Support**: Seamlessly integrates with your system theme
 - **Multiple Translation Methods**: